hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 questions:
 - "What are some tips and tricks I can use to make this easier?"
 objectives:
+- "Learn a pattern to reduce duplication and improve maintainability of Snakefiles."
 - "Understand how to perform a dry-run of your workflow."
 - "Understand how to configure logging so that each rule generates a separate log."
 - "Understand how to visualise your workflow."
-- "Learn a pattern to reduce duplication and improve maintainability of Snakefiles."
 keypoints:
+- "Duplication in file names and patterns can be reduced by careful and systematic use of configuration files, formatted strings, and global variables."
 - "`snakemake -n` performs a dry-run."
+- "Using log files can make your workflow easier to debug."
+- "Put log files in the same location as the rule outputs."
 - "Token files can be used to take the place of output files if none are created."
+- "`snakemake --unlock` can unlock a directory if snakemake crashes."
 - "`snakemake --dag | dot -Tsvg > dag.svg` creates a graphic of your workflow."
 - "`snakemake --gui` opens a browser window with your workflow."
 ---